Dmg0920/test/README.md

-# This is my Second time doing this
+# This is the Main version